SYBIL

 What differed radically was how they were wired into the graph.

 Under bandwidth scarcity, power was about who you could talk to and who would listen.
-Aristocracies, castes, priesthoods: ways of freezing privileged topologies.
-Censorship, borders, ghettos: ways of throttling bandwidth for disfavored nodes.
-Education, salons, lobbying: ways of thickening axons for favored nodes.
+Aristocracies, castes, priesthoods were ways of freezing privileged topologies.
+Censorship, borders, ghettos were ways of throttling bandwidth for disfavored nodes.
+Education, salons, lobbying were ways of thickening axons for favored ones.

 This is what Hayek understood.
 His critique of central planning[23] was, at its core, a critique of bandwidth: no planner can gather enough information, fast enough, with high enough fidelity, to compute better decisions than the distributed price mechanism.